cursorless-dev/cursorless/docs/user/customization.md

 Now when you say eg "push down air and bat", cursorless will first select the two tokens with a gray hat over the `a` and `b`, then issue the VSCode command `editor.action.moveLinesDownAction`, and then restore your original selection.

+## Toggling "hat" display

+Most users, often after less than a week of using Cursorless, do not find the hat display over tokens to be obtrustive.
+However, should you need to remove the display of hats within your editor, there is a command registered for you.

+- Bring up the command pallet(`Shift + CMD + P`).
+- Enter `cursorless.toggleDecorations` or type `Cursorless Toggle` to see the command in the dropdown.

+Use the same steps above to reenable hat positioning.
+During the time when hats are not positioned, you will not be able to address any marks, eg. `take air`.
+However, Cursorless will still recognize scopes, eg. `take funk`.

 ## Cursorless public API

 Cursorless exposes a couple talon actions and captures that you can use to define your own custom command grammar leveraging cursorless targets.